| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The rule system is a core part of GNU Anubis.
 It can be regarded as a program that is executed for every outgoing message.

-Throughout this chapter, when showing syntax definitions, the optional parts of these will be enclosed in a pair of square brackets, e.g.:
+Throughout this chapter, when showing syntax definitions, their optional parts will be enclosed in a pair of square brackets, e.g.:

 When the square braces are required symbols, they will be marked as such, e.g.:

-An action is a statement defining an operation to be performed over the message.
+An action is a statement defining an operation over the message.
 Syntactically, each action is

-Where command specifies a particular operation and right-hand-side specifies the arguments for it.
+Where command specifies the operation and right-hand-side specifies its arguments.
 The equal sign is optional.

-A conditional statement defines the control flow in a section.
+A conditional statement defines control flow within the section.
 It allows to execute arbitrary actions depending on whether a certain condition is met.
 The conditional statement in its simplest form is:

 If condition evaluates to true, then the list of statements action-list-1 is executed.